 Team 3637 started with only a dozen students and three mentors in a garage in the 2010-2011 season.
 Since this time, both our team and the landscape of the STEM curriculum at our school has been transformed.
 The success of our team led to the creation and addition of a new robotics class and dedicated robotics classroom, which also serves as our workspace.
 Every year we have had an increase in membership, outreach, and achievement, helping us become a more competitive robotics team and a more effective ambassador of FIRST ® and STEM.

-Our current season got off to a great start with the continued success of our two FLL ® teams.
+Our 2018 season got off to a great start with the continued success of our two FLL ® teams.
 During pre-season, we showcased our robot at the 4H Fair, Community Day, and the Chamber of Commerce’s Business Expo.
 We are currently working to make the best robot we can and to create the best environment possible.

 Last season got off to a great start with the continued success of our two FIRST LEGO League teams.
 During pre-season, we showcased our robot at the 4H Fair, Community Day, and the Chamber of Commerce Business Expo.
 Shortly before kickoff, we were honored to be named as a national runner-up for the Safety Animation Award.
 Also as a team, we completed over 1000 robotics outreach hours by the end of the year.